elusivecodes/fQuery/README.md

 **Has Property**

-Returns *true* if any of the elements has a specified property.
+Returns *true* if any of the nodes has a specified property.

-- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of elements.
+- `nodes` is a query selector string, a *HTMLElement*, *HTMLCollection* or an array of nodes.
 - `property` is a string indicating the property value to test for.

 ```javascript